techboulnp-gif/Splunk-SOC-Lab/README.md

 - **Detection Accuracy:** Captured **51** total failure events (EventCode **4625**), accounting for both scripted and manual tests.
 - **Baseline Fidelity:** Captured **1** successful interactive login (EventCode **4624**) to establish a standard user baseline.
 - **Visibility Speed:** Events were indexed and searchable in Splunk in near real-time in this lab environment (validated by comparing event time `_time` to index time `_indextime`).
-- **Analytical Efficiency:** Built a “Single Pane of Glass” dashboard that improves triage speed by reducing time spent pivoting from raw events to visual spikes and supporting evidence.
+- **Analytical Efficiency:** Built a dashboard that improves triage speed by reducing time spent pivoting from raw events to visual spikes and supporting evidence.

 ## 🗺️ Project Roadmap